shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

 ```
 uv run ./reproduction/all_experiments.py
 ```
 * This command creates a folder named `generated_results` in the project root and saves all generated figures in PDF format and tables in TXT and CSV formats.
 Each script produces an output file with a matching name (e.g., `fig_3a.py` generates `fig_3a.pdf`, `table_2.py` generates `table_2.txt`, and `table_3.py` generates `table_3.csv`).
 Since this script runs all experiments sequentially, it may take a substantial amount of time.
-For faster validation, we recommend running individual scripts corresponding to specific figures or tables.
+Please ignore the warnings that you may see in the terminal.

+(Recommended) For faster validation, we recommend running individual scripts corresponding to specific figures or tables.
+This will not store the results, but show you the individual figures and print the tables results in the terminal.
 To generate individual experiments, simply run the following from root.
-(Recommended)

 ```
 uv run ./reproduction/fig_3a.py